• Skip to primary navigation

 What can I use instead of solar panels?

 Solar panels are rather costly when purchased solely as an upfront capital expenditure.
-You may save money by deferring the capex or avoiding altogether utilizing solar loans, solar leases, or solar power purchase agreements.
+You may save money by deferring the capex or avoiding utilizing solar loans, solar leases, or solar power purchase agreements altogether.

 Solar panels cost more upfront but will return your upfront cost over time.

-On top of this rather sizable reduction in your monthly electricity expenses is all the free electricity you’ll essentially generate every day with these systems connected to your solar electric grid.
+On top of this rather sizable reduction in your monthly electricity expenses is all the free electricity you’ll generate daily with these systems connected to your solar electric grid.

 Related Reviews